AJ-comp/Mythosia/Mythosia/README.md

 // Here you may want to call the function to repeat to specified timeout.
-// Then you can solute just by calling the function "Retry" as below. void Test()
+// Then you can solute just by calling the function "RetryIfFailed" as below. void Test()
 {
     var func = WireConnect;             // you need c# 10.0
-    bool result = func.Retry(30000);      // Call WireConnect function to repeat while a maximum of 30,000 ms (the 30s) or until success
+    bool result = func.RetryIfFailed(30000);      // Call WireConnect function to repeat while a maximum of 30,000 ms (the 30s) or until success

     if(result) Console.WriteLine("Success");
     else Console.WriteLine("Failed");